jim-collier/x9git/project/backlog.md

 #### Done - Bugs

+- ✅ `demo-repo.bash` removed whatever directory it was pointed at, without checking whose it was.
+	- It took a root path as its first argument and `rm -rf`'d it before doing anything else.
+A mistyped or inherited argument took whatever lived there, and the script then reported success.
+	- Reproduced against the previous version: a directory holding an unrelated file was passed as the root, and came back empty with an exit code of 0.
+	- Fixed by stamping the directories it builds.
+Only a stamped one is removed; a relative path, the filesystem root, a symlink and anything containing `..` are all refused up front.
+	- Checked against the previous version.
+The filesystem-root case is pinned in the source rather than run, since running it against a build without the guard is `rm -rf /`.

+- ✅ Every other recursive or forced removal now fails closed on an unset variable.
+	- All of them name a path the script itself created, but they were spelled so that an unset variable would have widened the target rather than stopped it.
+	- Ten sites across both installers, the pipeline engine and all four harnesses.
+The suite checks the whole set, so a new unguarded one is caught.

+- ✅ The publish preview leaked its throwaway git directory when a run was interrupted.
+	- The Bash build removed it on the way out of the function that made it, so a Ctrl-C while the preview was still on screen stranded an empty directory in temp.
+The PowerShell build already covered this.
+	- Moved to the exit path, which already runs on interrupt.
+Checked by driving the cleanup hook directly - a real Ctrl-C could not be staged, since Git Bash defers the signal until the native child returns.

 - ✅ Twelve regression checks were testing nothing on Windows.
 	- The suite handed PowerShell its own MSYS paths. .NET has no mount table, so `/tmp/x` and `/c/x` were read against the current drive root - `Set-Location`, the script lookup and `ReadAllBytes` all failed and the commands under test never ran.
 	- Seven reported red.
 The other five passed because they forbid something that also never happened, which is the worse half.
 Among them the guard for the working-directory bug, which had been guarding nothing.